spessasus/SpessaSynth/README.md

 This repository is essentially 2 programs in one:
 # spessasynth_lib
 A flexible, powerful, and feature-packed soundfont synthesizer library for the WebAudio API.
+Comes with the ability to edit midis and soundfonts!
 > [!TIP]
 > Looking for a Node.js version? try [spessasynth_core](https://www.npmjs.com/package/spessasynth_core)